MethaneRain/SQL/README.md

 #### Thus, the first way I found to work with SQL DBs is via Python
   * Work with SQL DBs via sqlite3 library
   * Work with Pandas to navigate the DBs as clean tables with visualization

+Update: --I've gotten back to working with osx so I will explore different options soon--

+###